-- 2.2 Identify and Resource Open Source Compliance Task(s). - Assign accountability to ensure the successful execution of Open Source compliance tasks. - Open Source compliance tasks are sufficiently resourced: - Time to perform the tasks have been allocated; and - Commercially reasonable budget has been allocated. - A process exists for reviewing and updating the policy and supporting tasks; - Legal expertise pertaining to Open Source compliance is accessible to those who may need such guidance; and - A process exists for the resolution of Open Source compliance issues. - 2.2 Identify Internal Open Source Compliance Role(s).
+2.2 Identify and Resource Program Task(s).

+- Assign accountability to ensure the successful execution of Program tasks. - Program tasks are sufficiently resourced: - Time to perform the tasks have been allocated; and - Adequate funding has been allocated. - A process exists for reviewing and updating the policy and supporting tasks; - Legal expertise pertaining to Open Source license compliance is accessible to those who may need such guidance; and - A process exists for the resolution of Open Source license compliance issues. - 2.2 Identify Internal Open Source Compliance Role(s).